 Торіс Summary Further information Who is the issuer of this Prospectus?
 Novo Resources Corp.
-(ARBN 664 390 827, BC company incorporation number BC0864970) ( Novo or Company ), a company incorporated in British Columbia, Canada and registered as a foreign company carrying on business in Australia under the Corporations Act 2001 (Cth) ( Corporations Act ).
+(ARBN 664 390 827, BC company incorporation number BC0864970) (Novo or Company), a company incorporated in British Columbia, Canada and registered as a foreign company carrying on business in Australia under the Corporations Act 2001 (Cth) (Corporations Act).
 See Section 2 What is the purpose of this Prospectus?
 The purpose of this Prospectus is to enable the Company to seek a listing of CDIs on the ASX and: (a) to raise A\$4,000,000 (before costs) - with the ability to accept over-subscriptions to raise up to an additional A\$3,500,000 (before costs); and (b) for these (and certain existing) funds to be used for further exploration, heritage and environmental support expenditure activities at key gold exploration areas with a focus on the Egina Gold Camp Project including Nunyerry North (Pilbara region, WA), the Balla Balla Project (Pilbara region, WA), at the Belltopper Project (Bendigo region, Victoria) and for Pilbara-wide reconnaissance on newly developed targets, for general working capital and to cover the costs of the offer.
-The Company will also use its existing cash reserves to meet ongoing corporate overhead expenses, residual tax liabilities on prior acquisitions, as well as ongoing expenses relating to the Nullagine Gold Project (including pursuant to expenditure commitments and ongoing minimum expenditure obligations) See Section 6 Nullagine Gold Project will be divested pursuant to the Company's strategic review.
+The Company will also use its existing cash reserves to meet ongoing corporate overhead expenses, residual tax liabilities on prior acquisitions, as well as ongoing expenses relating to the Nullagine Gold Project (including pursuant to expenditure obligations) through to April 2024, by when it is assumed that the Nullagine Gold Project will be divested pursuant to the Company's strategic review.
 These expenses and liabilities are anticipated to total approximately A\$21.2 million, in aggregate, over the next 12 months.
 The Company's existing cash reserves as at the date of this Prospectus total approximately A\$28.5 million (C\$25.5 million at an C\$:A\$ exchange rate of 1.1244:1 as at 27 July 2023 per the Bank of Canada).
-See further detail (including a breakdown of proposed expenditure at both A\$4 million and A\$7.5 million raising scenarios) at section 6.3.
-Why is Novo seeking to list on ASX?
+See Section 6 Why is Novo seeking to list on ASX?
 The Company's projects are based entirely in Australia.
 An ASX Listing is expected to expand the Company's presence, and access to potential future capital, within the jurisdiction of the Company's exploration activities.
-In the future, if the Company were to acquire or seek further opportunities , the Board considers the ASX exposure would provide a greater ability to facilitate such investment.
+In the future, if the Company were to acquire or seek further opportunities 6 , the Board considers the ASX exposure would provide a greater ability to facilitate such investment.
 N/A

-As it did by acquiring Millennium Minerals Pty Ltd (which had been formerly listed on ASX) in 2020; and as it has recently raised funds from De Grey Mining under the De Grey Financing.
+6 As it did by acquiring Millennium Minerals Pty Ltd (which had been formerly listed on ASX) in 2020; and as it has recently raised funds from De Grey Mining under the De Grey Financing.